elecena/jsonl-parser/README.md

 # jsonl-parser
-Add, read and remove entries from [JSON Lines](https://jsonlines.org/) formatted files
+Add, read and remove entries from [JSON Lines](https://jsonlines.org/) formatted files.
+For easier handling of large files the stack approach is used - use `push` & `pop` method (add a line to end of the file, take from the end).

 ## Inspired by